 There are four kinds of icons available. vbCritical, vbQuestion, vbExclamation, and vbInformation.

-In order to show the button along with the icon, we need to combine both by entering the plus (+) icon together.
+To show the button and the icon, we need to combine both by entering the plus (+) icon together.

 #1 – vbQuestion Marks Icon